COVID-19 Precautions and Policies for "Let It Be Birth" Doulas

 - If the client requests additional Postpartum Doula Services, the doula who attended their birth will be the one we strive to have present for in-person postpartum support.
 This is not always possible, but it will be our strong preference to limit exposure.

-*prodromal labor is an abnormally long early labor or "false labor" phase that usually requires some fetal positioning magic and in-person reassurance that while uncommon, it is normal.
+*prodromal labor is an abnormally long early labor or "false labor" phase that usually requires some fetal positioning magic and in-person reassurance that while uncommon, is quite normal.